Japanese / English

 Kubota A., et al., Cardiomyopathy and altered integrin-actin signaling in Fhl1 mutant female mice.
 Hum Mol Genet.
 2019 Jan 15;28(2):209-219.

 In the biochemistry laboratory, autopsy brain analysis of Alzheimer's disease and Lewy body disease was performed, and a new gene involvement was discovered.
 Chronic cerebral hypoperfusion model mouse was created and its characteristics were analyzed, the technology was applied to analyze amyloid β metabolism under chromic hypoperfusion.
 On the other hand, we analyzed J-ADNI cohort data.
 Comparison with US-ADNI data revealed compatibility between the two cohorts.
 The influence of sex difference and education level, and the influence of serum calcium level was discovered.
+We analyzed the database of adverse drug reactions to COVID-19 vaccine and dementia drugs.
 Other activities include development of new imaging techniques using Raman microspectroscopy.
-We visualized globo-triaosylceramide distribution within peripheral nerve of Fabry’s disease patient in non-labeled manner.
-Recently we also applied this technique to observe lipid accumulation in rimmed vacuoles from inclusion body myositis patients.
-We also developed a new optical sensor device detecting biomarkers for Alzheimer’s disease using nanoimprint lithography (NIL)-based two-dimensional photonic crystal (2D-PhC).
-In a pilot study quantifying Aβ in CSF and serum samples, our sensor achieved higher sensitivity than conventional ELISA.
-We also developed a novel preanalytical sample handling protocol for high sensitivity measurement.
-We are also participating in observational studies of preclinical Alzheimer's disease (AMED Preclinical research) and DIAN-J studies.
+We recently invented a novel high-sensitivity lipid imaging methodology using delipidation technique for sample preconditioning before Raman observation, which successfully determined spatial distribution of minor lipid species in porcine nerve and muscle tissues.
+We also developed a new optical sensor chip detecting biomarkers for Alzheimer’s disease using nanoimprint lithography (NIL)-based two-dimensional photonic crystal (2D-PhC), which achieved the sensitivity surpassing ELISA.
+We newly developed a detection device for our sensor chip, realizing automated, high-throughput measurement.

-Member: Yu Nagashima, Toji Miyagawa, Ryo Ohtomo, Tatsuo Mano, Taro Bannai, Takeyuki Tsuchida, Kensuke Hamada, Kagari Mano, Gaku Ohtomo, Kenichiro Sato, Masanori Kurihara
+Member: Ryo Ohtomo, Tatsuo Mano, Taro Bannai, Takeyuki Tsuchida, Kensuke Hamada, Kagari Mano, Gaku Ohtomo, Kenichiro Sato, Masanori Kurihara

 Reference: